Mina Pirquitas: Geography

 The population of the settlement at the mine ranges up to 673 inhabitants, though during initial construction, the region housed about 2000 inhabitants.
-There are two centers: one administrative (offices, laboratories, hospital, house and chapel) and another to the west about 7 miles where "The streak" and where most of the mines are located.
+There are two centers: one administrative (offices, laboratories, hospital, house and chapel) and another to the west about 11 km where "The streak" and where most of the mines are located.

 Importance

 It lies in one of the most important mining areas.
 The vein contains mostly cassiterite, a mineral that contains among other elements tin, zinc, and silver.
 There are traces of other elements such as gold, lead, iridium, palladium and tungsten.
 Also reported small amounts of radioactive minerals and rare in some parts of the mine.